 - Use employee surveys to evaluate initiatives, to find out if policies are working for everyone, and to provide a platform for improvement.

-- Include diversity and inclusion objectives in job descriptions and appraisals, and recognise and reward achievement.
+- Add inclusion and diversity objectives in job descriptions and performance reviews, and recognise and reward achievement.
 For example, staff surveys could ask questions about the team culture and the perception of equality of opportunity.

 - Benchmark progress against other organisations and explore what others are doing to adopt and adapt ideas where appropriate.

 - Network with others from inside and outside the organisation to keep up-to-date and to share learning.

 ACAS.
 (2018) Prevent discrimination: support equality.
 London: ACAS.

 BUSINESS DISABILITY FORUM.
 (2015) Square holes for square pegs: current practice in employment and autism.
 London: Business Disability Forum.